Scientific Name

 Hardiness: Haworthias like warmer temperatures in the summer but cool in the winter.
 However, they do not like being too cold.
 H. semiviva can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: In spring and fall, when the growth is most active, water H. semiviva thoroughly, then wait until the top of the soil dries out before watering again.
 Water your plant less during the winter when its growth slows down significantly.
-During the hottest summer months, when this plant is mostly dormant, water just enough to keep the leaves from shriveling.
+When this plant is mostly dormant during the hottest summer months, water it just enough to keep the leaves from shriveling.

 Fertilizing: Haworthias do not require much fertilizer, but fertilization is a good idea for optimum growth.
 Feed only with a dilute fertilizer and only during the active growing season.

 Repotting: These succulents are generally slow-growing and can stay in the same pot for years.
-However, H. semiviva should be repotted into fresh soil every two to three years for best health.
+However, for best health, H. semiviva should be repotted into fresh soil every two to three years.

 Learn more at How to Grow and Care for Haworthia.